Senior Finance & Budget Manager

 - Prepare, evaluate and make recommendations about monthly financial indicators.

-- Supervise the Program & Finance Officer who serves as the financial liaison for several large HQ-managed grants.
+- Supervise the Program & Finance Officers who serve as the financial liaison for several large HQ-managed grants.
 Supervise review of donor budgets and budget modifications, negotiation of budget terms with donors, and oversight of project financial reporting.

 - Participate in strategic planning and process improvements for the department.